 AI User Interface Design

 AI-augmented interfaces pair machine-generated suggestions with user-produced content in the same workspace.
-The design challenge is making AI contributions visually distinct from user content without disrupting the workflow.
+The design challenge is making AI contributions visually distinct from user content without interrupting the user's workflow.
 Confidence indicators, inline attribution, and dismissible suggestion states all need to be designed so the user stays in control of the final output rather than passively accepting generated content that may contain errors.

 Adaptive/Personalized Interfaces